 CBD & novel foods

 CBD is another such ingredient that the FSA decided should be treated as novel.
 So, in January 2019 they made this ruling, and it sent the CBD industry into a flurry of preparation.
-As a result, CBD suppliers and brands would now have to submit a detailed report to the FSA by 31st March 2021.
+As a result, CBD oil suppliers in UK and brands would now have to submit a detailed report to the FSA by 31st March 2021.
 This deadline has now just passed.

 The FSA must now review all the applications, inform the industry which companies have filed, and provide responses.